-The addition to the securities premium account of 1,607 Million during the year is due to amount transferred from share option outstanding account on exercise of stock options to the tune of 1,262 Million, transfer on allotment of equity shares 343 Million and
+The addition to the securities premium account of 1,449 Million during the year is due to the amount transferred from share option outstanding account on exercise of stock options to the tune of 1,011 Million, transfer from Share Application money pending allotment 438 Million.

 b) Retained Earnings

-The movement in Fixed Assets is shown in the table below:
+The movement in Property, Plant and Equipment is shown in the table below:

 |Gross Book Value|

-The summary of Companys investments is given below
+The summary of Companys investments are given below

 |Non Current Investments|

-The Company invested in the following subsidiaries during the FY18-19:
+The Company invested in the following subsidiaries during the FY 2022-23